Premier League records 42 new Covid cases - highest number since release of weekly figures began last year

 The Premier League has announced 42 new positive coronavirus cases among club players and staff, the highest weekly figure recorded since the release of testing results began in May last year.

-A Covid-19 outbreak has led to Tottenham's last two games being called off, while Manchester United have reported a number of positive tests, with Tuesday's fixture at Brentford in danger of being postponed.
+A Covid-19 outbreak has led to Tottenham's last two games being called off, while Manchester United's scheduled trip to Brentford tonight was postponed late on Monday night due to a number of positive tests in the United squad.

 "The league can today confirm that between Monday, 6 December and Sunday, 12 December, 3,805 players and club staff were tested for Covid-19.
 Of these, there were 42 new positive cases," the Premier League said in a statement.